 Animal health Certificates (AHC's) and Pet Travel

 Following our departure from the EU the Pet passport is no longer valid for travel.
-You now need to obtain an Animal Health Certificate (AHC) each time you travel abroad.
-Our vets are government licensed to issue AHC’s if you and your pet plan to travel or live abroad.
-We are also able to certify certificates for export.
+You now need to obtain an Animal Health Certificate (AHC) each time you travel within the EU.
+Patrick is government licensed to issue an AHC if you and your pet plan to travel or live abroad.
+We are also able to provide certificates for export.

-The process for taking your pet overseas is now as follows:
+The process for taking your pet to countries within the EU is now as follows: